Dulwich Hamlet F.C.: Notable former players

 During the 1920s the club had two players capped by the full England team.
 Bert Coleman was capped whilst playing for Dulwich in 1921, whilst Edgar Kail won three caps against France, Belgium and Spain in 1929.
 Kail was the last amateur player to play for England whilst solely with an amateur club, and shunned many approaches from professional clubs to stay with Dulwich Hamlet, his local side, for whom he scored over 400 goals, and is still the subject of terrace songs by fans of the club.
+Peter Crouch formerly played for the club.